GAGGIUINO/gaggiuino.github.io/docs/guides/machine-specific-guide.md

 Most US Gaggia Classics were sold with a 2P socket and are **ungrounded**.
 It is recommended that espresso machines be grounded and powered through a GFCI/AFCI/RCD device.

-Grounding (also known as Earthing) provides an alternate path for current to flow into the ground in the event of an issue with the wiring system or introduction of a conductive medium (such as ionized water).
+Grounding, also referred to as Earthing, offers an alternative route for electrical current to dissipate into the ground should there be a wiring system malfunction or the introduction of a conductive substance, such as ionized water.
-Without a grounded housing, if the AC line came loose at some point and contacted the housing the machine may still work, but touching the metal housing would be the same as touching a live power socket.
-With a grounded housing, breaker, and ideally a GFCI/AFCI/RCD device, an AC wiring fault will trip the breaker or circuit interrupter before becoming a danger to people or the system.
+Without a grounded housing, if the AC line came loose and contacted the housing the machine may still work, but touching the metal housing would be the same as touching a live power socket.
+With a grounded housing, breaker, and ideally a GFCI/AFCI/RCD device, an AC wiring fault will trip the breaker or circuit interrupter before becoming a danger to the user or the system.

 > [!WARNING|style:callout|label:WARNING|iconVisibility:visible]
 > Earth Ground is **not the same** as 5V GND (aka 0 V, " - ", or 5V COM).
 The DC system uses a "floating ground" for thermocouple compatibility.
 Do not connect the two.